 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Rabat, it will feel like home.

 HomestaysLive with a Moroccan family in a homestay to experience the culture, traditions, and cuisine of Morocco first-hand.
 Three meals per day will be provided.
-You may share a homestay placement with another student from the same academic track.
+You may share a homestay placement with another student.

 Part of making you feel at home in Rabat is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 Upon arrival in Rabat, you participate in a two-day orientation, which includes an introducution to the IES Abroad program, the city of Rabat, and basic language instruction in Colloquial Moroccan Arabic.
 During orientation, the IES Abroad staff discuss the following subjects:

 You take part in guided tours by Moroccan students, lectures, tours, and excursions related to the history, art, and culture of Morocco, and an introduction by IES Abroad faculty to IES Abroad courses.

 Additionally, IES Abroad's Comprehensive Orientation & Re-entry Experience (CORE) begins during orientation and continues throughout the summer with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.